Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Acknowledgments

+The computational resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government - department EWI.
 We gratefully acknowledge the support provided by the ORDinL project (FWO-SBO S007318N, Data Driven Logistics, 1/1/2018 - 31/12/2021).
 This research received funding from the Flemish Government under the ``Onderzoeksprogramma Artifici\"{e}le Intelligentie (AI) Vlaanderen'' programme.
 Pieter Leyman is a Postdoctoral Fellow of the Research Foundation - Flanders (FWO) with contract number 12P9419N.
-We are also grateful to Stefan R{\o}pke (Technical University of Denmark) for providing the set of problem instances.
-This is a preprint article and this line could later be updated if the article is published.
+We are also grateful to Stefan R{\o}pke (Technical University of Denmark) for providing dataset A for the quay crane scheduling problem with non-crossing constraints. \blue{Editorial consultation has been provided by Luke Connolly (KU Leuven).}